-Admission application or online application (piu.edu/apply).
-Official transcripts to be sent directly to the PIU Admissions Director from the applicant's high school and post-secondary institutions.
-Applicants must have obtained a high school diploma or an equivalent, e.g., General Education Development (GED) Certificate.
-One reference to be sent to the PIU Admissions Director: either from the applicant's pastor or from a current or former teacher or employer.
-In cases where a reference is unobtainable, it may be waived or completed by the VP for Student Development.
-Recent photo of yourself (taken within six months) Results of college admissions tests (SAT, ACT, TOEFL) or results of the PIU English Language Assessment.
+- Admission application or online application (piu.edu/apply). - Official transcripts to be sent directly to the PIU Admissions Director from the applicant's high school and post-secondary institutions.
+Applicants must have obtained a high school diploma or an equivalent, e.g., General Education Development (GED) Certificate. - One reference listed on the application form is contacted: either from the applicant's pastor or from a current or former teacher or employer.
+The response is added to the application form.
+In cases where a reference is unobtainable, it may be waived or completed by the Vice President for Student Development. - □ Copy of your birth certificate, passport, driver's license, or state issued ID - Results of college admissions tests (SAT, ACT, TOEFL) or results of the PIU English Language Assessment.
 For test scores to be valid the test must have been taken within two years before the start date of the semester of admission.
 PIU's Score Send Code for SAT results is 10297.